STAFF + COMPANY PROFILES

 ARTISTIC STAFF PROFILES

 Mark Hansen (Artist in Residence) is a company member at the AACCT.
-You may have seen him with one less leg as Long John Silver in Treasure Island.
-In addition to acting, Mark helps with set construction.
+You may have seen him with one less leg as Long John Silver in Treasure Island, as Huckle Cat in Busytown or as the Boss of the School in Junie B. Jones and a Little Monkey Business.
+In addition to acting, Mark helps with set and prop construction.
 Some of his favorite roles have been Frog in A Year with Frog and Toad, the Emperor in The Emperor’s New Clothes and Slim in Of Mice and Men.
-Mark graduated high school from Little Rock Central and college from UALR.
-Mark has also received training at the Arkansas Rep.
+Mark graduated from Little Rock Central High and UALR.
+Mark hasalso received training at the Arkansas Repertory Theatre.

-Jeremy Matthey (Company Actor) is pleased as punch to be returning for another season at the AACCT.
-You may have seen him here as Wolf in Three Little Pig and Three Billy Goats Gruff as well as Prince Perry in The Princess and the Pea.
-Other credits include: Oliver!, Dan in Joseph and the Amazing Technicolor Dreamcoat, The Producers with Arkansas Shakespeare Theatre, Huck in Lily and the Appleseed and Andy in Art To Go with Wildwood Park for the Arts, Henrik in A Little Night Music with Arkansas Symphony Orchestra/Arkansas Rep, Jean Prouvaire/Marius u/s in Les Misérables, Hello, Dolly! and Orin in Children of a Lesser God with the Arkansas Rep. Favorite roles include Charlie Brown in You’re A Good Man, Charlie Brown and Action in West Side Story.
+Jeremy Matthey (Company Actor) is pleased as punch to return for another season at the AACCT.
+You may have seen him here as Scott Gibson in Apollo to the Moon, Wolf in Three Little Pigs and Three Billy Goats Gruff as well as Prince Perry in The Princess and the Pea.
+Other credits include: Oliver!, Dan in Joseph and the Amazing Technicolor Dreamcoat, The Producers with Arkansas Shakespeare Theatre, Huck in Lily and the Appleseed and Andy in Art To Go with Wildwood Park for the Arts, Henrik in A Little Night Music with Arkansas Symphony Orchestra/Arkansas Repertory Theatre, Jean Prouvaire/Marius US in Les Misérables, Hello, Dolly! and Orin in Children of a Lesser God with the Arkansas Repertory Theatre.
+Favorite roles include Charlie Brown in You’re A Good Man, Charlie Brown and Action in West Side Story.

-Aleigha Morton (Company Actor) is more than happy to return to the AACCT for a fifth season!
-She received her BFA in acting from Arkansas State University in Jonesboro.
-She recently appeared as Scapino in Pinocchio.
-Favorite roles include Pierre the Troll in The Three Little Pigs and Three Billy Goats Gruff and Blue Dog in Go, Dog.
-Go!.
+Aleigha Morton (Company Actor) is more than happy to return to the AACCT for a sixth season!
+She received a BFA in acting from Arkansas State University in Jonesboro.
+She recently appeared as Elizabeth in The Adventures of Peter Rabbit.
+Favorite roles include Pierre the Troll in The Three Little Pigs and Three Billy Goats Gruff and Dori in Schoolhouse Rock, Live!.